uofm-research-computing/bigblue-general/README.md

 There are two commands of submitting a job to the cluster: `sbatch` and `srun`.
 Below is a simple run-down of both commands.
 However, if we do not adequately describe what you are looking for, please visit the slurm documentaion on [sbatch](https://slurm.schedmd.com/sbatch.html).

+You can watch the progress of your job using the `squeue -u $USER` command and replacing the $USER with your name.
+Alternatively, I like to use `squeue | grep $USER` command so my username returns bolded.

 ### sbatch

 You can submit jobs using the sbatch command: `sbatch jobscript.sh`.
 However, it’s important to ensure that your submission script (`jobscript.sh`) follows the required format.
 Many issues arise when users overlook this critical step.
 Please visit this [sample script](https://github.com/uofm-research-computing/hpc/blob/60538f2cba2066fb2f2d1dc4fe04a39a5e9a9ed5/Submission%20Scripts/General%20Slurm/submitManual.sh) that walks through the format and the many flags.